Updated: Dec 31, 2020

 How to decrease time to first value

 Once you know what’s essential to customers and how long it takes them to get there, next explore how to decrease that time.
-In the article Should CS Care about Fastest Time-to-Value?, Shreesha Ramdas, SVP & GM at Strikedeck at Medallia emphasizes, "The way to create positive experiences around your product is to make your customers reach the Time to First Value at the earliest possible moment.
+In the article Should CS Care about Fastest Time-to-Value?, Shreesha Ramdas, SVP & GM at Medallia Strikedeck emphasizes, "The way to create positive experiences around your product is to make your customers reach the Time to First Value at the earliest possible moment.
 When customers quickly identify the value you deliver, they stick around long enough to have a high lifetime value.”
 The quicker you drive customers to wins in your product the higher customer loyalty, retention, and revenue grow.

 My orchestrated onboarding framework is designed to guide your customers to reach first value quickly.
 Leverage these seven aspects of orchestrated onboarding to decrease the time it takes your customers to reach first value: